Mother arrested after 2-year-old died from fentanyl overdose; third overdose on record

 The WBRZ Investigative Unit has learned the Department of Children and Family Services did not remove the child from the care of the mother after the two hospital visits where the child had to be resuscitated with Narcan or after the mother's arrest following an East Baton Rouge Parish Sheriff's investigation into her house being used as a drug den.

 Ard was arrested in May after deputies said they found drugs hidden throughout her home on Denova Street.
-She was released from the East Baton Rogue Parish Prison on June 24.
+She was released from the East Baton Rouge Parish Prison on June 24.

 The WBRZ Investigative Unit asked the state to comment on the situation Tuesday.
 DCFS has not responded.